Robin Singh (cricketer): Coaching career

 Singh was also involved in coaching the senior and junior USA cricket teams.
 In 2011, Singh coached the United States women's cricket team at the World Cup Qualifier Tournament in Bangladesh.

-Robin Singh was appointed Director of Cricket - UAE Cricket and Head Coach of the UAE National Cricket Team in 2020.After 2 years of the pandemic disrupted his tenure at the start with virtually no cricket being played by his wards in a few months of active cricket uae had a series of successes to qualify for the ICC T20 World Cup in Australia.
+Robin Singh was appointed Director of Cricket – UAE Cricket and Head Coach of the UAE National Cricket Team in 2020.After 2 years of the pandemic disrupted his tenure at the start with virtually no cricket being played by his wards in a few months of active cricket uae had a series of successes to qualify for the ICC T20 World Cup in Australia.
 Although they didn't make it to the super 12s they had 3 hard fought games with few players putting up notable performances.
-He has currently been appointed the GM of MI Emirates for the inaugural edition of the UAE ILT20 league in 2023.
+He has currently been appointed the GM of MI Emirates for the inaugural edition of the UAE ILT20 league in 2023.Consequently in 2024 he was appointed Head Coach of the same team which went on to become the Champions of the ILT20 2024.

 Initiatives

-Robin Singh launched his academy, Robin Singh Sports Academy in Dubai, United Arab Emirates, which aims at providing state of the art facilities for the youngsters.
+In 2017 Robin Singh launched the Robin Singh Sports Academy in Dubai to provide state-of-the-art facilities for young Emirati cricketers.
 The mission of his academy is to be a one-stop destination for all sports in the UAE expanding to cover the GCC and to help identify and nurture sportsmen and women to become champions and ambassadors for their country, and contribute towards a healthier community.